segleston/Bootcamp-Assignments/README.md

 🦴 I'm passionate about learning new skills, I was previously an Emergency and Critical Care Veterinary Nurse prior to moving into an operations role within the pet insurance industry.

 🖥️ I'm currently a Software Developer student with Code First Girls.
+View my [Portfolio](https://egleston.dev)

-**I will be using Github in this assignment to demonstrate my ability to set up github and show the need for a readme which explains the code you have written and it's uses.
-I will also be using this readme to demonstrate use of Github commands.**
+I will be using Github in this assignment to demonstrate my ability to set up github and show the need for a readme which explains the code you have written and it's uses.
+I will also be using this readme to demonstrate use of Github commands.

 Get in touch:
 <div id="badges" align="left" style="padding-bottom: 10px">